themuffinator/Oblivion-reverse/docs/spawn_manifest_notes.md

 underlying `spawn_t` entry, the `(ptr - &data_10046928) / 0x48` index is
 recorded, and the canonical classname/function pair is fed back into the manifest builder so the ammo/weapon rows no longer require manual annotation.
+If a literal does not match the `text_label` slot in the spawn table, the extractor now falls back to the `pickup_name` column in the `data_10046928` itemlist array (case-insensitive), which captures runtime lookups such as `"Plasma Pistol"` and `"Remote Detonator"` that are otherwise stored under alternate labels like `"PistolPlasma"` or omitted from the HLIL string tables.
 The interpreted data is stored at `references/HLIL/oblivion/interpreted/sub_1000b150_map.json`; regenerate it
 with: